dolph/recipes/one-pot/jambalaya.md

 - 2 cups long grain **white rice**, rinsed

-Add the liquids, and bring to a simmer, and leave uncovered.
+Add the liquids, and bring to a gentle simmer, and leave uncovered.

-- 14.5 ounce can **diced tomatoes**, drained
-- 8 ounce bottle **clam juice**
-- 3.5 cups liquid, shrimp stock and chicken broth combined
+- 3.5 cups liquid (use a combination of shrimp stock, bottled **clam juice**, and chicken broth)

 Return the chicken to the pot, nestling it into the water.
 Cook until the chicken is cooked through (about 30 minutes).